dersimn/spotify-archiver/README.md

 If you absolutely dislike a song, you can remove it from the proxy playlist (e.g. "Good Music (save)") and it will not be re-added on the next cycle.

+> :warning: **Use at your own risk.** In case of doubt, check the source code for errors before use.

 ## Configure

 Create `settings.yaml` with a list of playlists that you would like to archive daily: